 1. Before you get into the shower, pump the nodes near your collarbone to make sure they're clear.
 (Don't know how to do this, watch the video!)

-2. After I wash my hair, while the conditioner is on, I use this scalp massager starting at the back bottom of my hairline doing circles.
-I slowly move up to the crown of my head and then to the front hairline.
-(Wait till you feel how good this is!)
+2. After I wash my hair, while the conditioner is on, I use this scalp massager starting at the back bottom of my hairline moving the tool back and forth quickly up toward the crown of your head and then to the front hairlines.
+Wait till you feel how good this is!
 You should start to feel a little bit of post-nasal drip and a relaxing of your scalp which lets you know your lymph is starting to move.

 3. I put a combination of Alba Botanical face wash (so creamy and makes my skin so smooth!) and a mild exfoliator in my hands and apply it in a circular motion on my chest, neck and face, starting at my chin and working up to my forehead.
 Finally, I rub my hands together.
 Don't rinse it off, you'll need it for step four.